 CNX offers connected networks the opportunity to peer via its route servers, thus helping to reduce the complexity of your peering.
 However you should still

 maintain your peering relationships and peering polices!
-CNX is not responsible for any impact on traffic flow due to policies configured at RS by other members.
+CNX is not responsible for any impact on traffic flow due to policies configured at our route servers by other members.

-Normally, you need to maintain separate BGP sessions to each of your peers’ routers.
+When peering at an exchange, you would normally need to maintain separate BGP sessions to each of your peers’ routers.
 With a route server you can replace all or a subset of these sessions with one session towards each route server.
-CNX operates 2 route-servers (RS) at each location.
+CNX operates 3 primary route-servers (RS01, RS02 & RS03), one at each Facility.

-The route servers do not partake in the forwarding path, so they do not forward any traffic.
+The route servers do not partake in the forwarding path, they do not forward any traffic and our ASN will not be visible in the forwarding path.
 Peering with a route server does not mean that you must accept routes from all other route server participants, you are free to filter routes or peers where you have a direct peering agreement.

-Please contact us to setup the BGP session with RS.
+Please contact us to setup the BGP session with our route servers.

 Route Server details

 Our route servers support IPv4, IPv6 and 4byte ASNs.

 Other supported features: GTSM, large communities, route origin validation.

 - You must peer with all RS and advertise the same amount and length of prefixes for resilience.